gavkmr2001/chat-system/README.md

 # chat-system
-it is a react project
+it is a node project